-• The TUGBBS forums are completely free and open to the public and exist as the absolute best place for owners to get help and advice about their timeshares for more than 29 years!
+• Welcome to the FREE TUGBBS forums!
+The absolute best place for owners to get help and advice about their timeshares for more than 32 years!

-Join Tens of Thousands of other Owners just like you here to get any and all Timeshare questions answered!
+Join Tens of Thousands of other owners just like you here to get any and all Timeshare questions answered 24 hours a day!

-• TUG started 29 years ago in October 1993 as a group of regular Timeshare owners just like you!
+• TUG started 32 years ago in October 1993 as a group of regular Timeshare owners just like you!

 • TUG has a YouTube Channel to produce weekly short informative videos on popular Timeshare topics!

-• TUG has now saved timeshare owners more than $21,000,000 dollars just by finding us in time to rescind a new Timeshare purchase!
+• TUG has now saved timeshare owners more than $24,000,000 dollars just by finding us in time to rescind a new Timeshare purchase!
 A truly incredible milestone!

-Read more here: TUG saves owners more than $21 Million dollars
+Read more here: TUG saves owners more than $24 Million dollars

 • Sign up to get the TUG Newsletter for free!
-60,000+ subscribers!
-Latest resort reviews and the most important topics discussed by owners during the week!

 • Our official "end my sales presentation early" T-shirts are available again!
 Also come with the option for a free membership extension with purchase to offset the cost!